 In the new University, new departments, Institute, and necessary infrastructures are being started and constructed.
 At present, there are three faculties, three Institutes and eighteen Departments.
 In future, one faculty, one institute and three more departments will be opened by June 2019 as planned.

 The opening of new departments demands the infrastructural developments as well.
 The governmental agencies like University Grants Commission (UGC), Ministry of Education, and Planning Commission are working together with university authorities for necessary development of resources and infrastructure.
-Presently, five development projects under the Ministry of Education are going on.
-A four years special project of 52,120 Million BDT namely as “KUET Infrastructural Facilities Development Project” was approved in ECNEC meeting presided over by the Hon’ble Prime Minister Sheikh Hasina in July, 2012.
+Presently, a mega projects under the Ministry of Education is going on.
 Besides, the Academic Innovation Fund (AIF) financed by World Bank has been awarded for this university through HEQEP of UGC and Ministry of Education (MoE).
-Out of these 10 projects, 6 projects have been completed while the rest 4 projects are still continuing.
 These projects mainly contributed to the development of university by widening automation and enhancing the academic and research activities.

 The ongoing development activities for the infrastructure of academic and research facilities are being programed with the demand and necessity of the nation.
 In the meantime, the central library has been upgraded and shifted to the new academic building to provide more space and attractive reading environment.
 Central Library has recently been fully automated for the first time among the Public Universities of Bangladesh.